 Kauffman Fellow and Early-Stage Investor in Austin, Texas

 Claire England is an early-stage investor, executive, and startup community leader.
 Most recently, she was the chief executive of Central Texas Angel Network (CTAN), one of the largest, most active angel investing groups in the U.S. with almost 200 members and $108M invested in 174 startups since 2006.
 As CTAN's longest-serving executive, she developed the organization into an international model of best practices for angel groups.

 In 2018, Claire graduated from Kauffman Fellows, a prestigious executive education program for venture capitalists.
-She is also a Limited Partner in the Kauffman Fellows Fund and a Mentor for Class 23 of Kauffman Fellows.
+She is a Limited Partner in the Kauffman Fellows Fund and a Mentor for Class 23 of Kauffman Fellows.
 More than 640 Fellows have deployed nearly $200B in capital globally, leading innovation investing on six continents, in 46 countries.

 Prior to CTAN, she developed global startup ecosystem strategy for clients such as SXSW Interactive, Tech Ranch, St. Edward's University, and Hamburg Startups.
 Claire was also Executive Director of the RISE conference.
 Under her leadership, RISE became a Forbes "Must-Attend 2013 Conference for Entrepreneurs."
 Previously, she spent 10 years directing charitable nonprofits' communications, event, and fundraising programs and was subsequently the first full-time employee for a social media startup.